mmcelaney/granite-timeseries-workshop/docs/README.md

 ---
-title: Granite Workshop
+title: Granite Time Series Workshop
 description: Learn how to leverage the Granite Foundational Models
 logo: images/ibm-blue-background.png
 ---

 # Introduction

-TODO: THIS IS ALL FROM THE OTHER GRANITE WORKSHOP AND NEEDS TO BE UPDATED

 Welcome to our workshop!
-In this workshop we'll be using the open-sourced [IBM Granite AI foundation models](https://www.ibm.com/granite) for a number of use cases that demonstrates the value of [generative AI](https://developer.ibm.com/generative-ai-for-developers).
+In this workshop we'll be using the open-sourced [IBM Granite AI foundation models](https://www.ibm.com/granite) for a number of use cases that demonstrates the value of [timeseries forecasting](https://www.ibm.com/think/insights/time-series-forecasting) and [generative AI](https://developer.ibm.com/generative-ai-for-developers).

 By the end of this workshop, you will be able to:

-* Summarize a text document using [text summarization](https://www.ibm.com/topics/text-summarization)
-* Generate specific information from a large document using the [RAG](https://research.ibm.com/blog/retrieval-augmented-generation-RAG) technique
-* Predict future trends using [time series forecasting](https://research.ibm.com/blog/AI-time-series-forecasting)
-* Generate programming code ([Bash](https://opensource.com/resources/what-bash)) by [prompting](https://en.wikipedia.org/wiki/Prompt_engineering) a code model
+* Energy Demand Forecasting with Granite Time Series (TTM)
+* Energy Demand Forecasting with Granite Time Series - Preprocessor Use and Performance Evaluation
+* Energy Demand Forecasting with Granite Time Series - Few-shot Fine-tuning and Evaluation
+* Transportation Demand Forecasting with Granite Time Series - Zero-shot Inference and Fine-tuning with Exogenous Inputs
+* Getting Started with Time Series Models on IBM watsonx
+* Retail Sales Forecasting using the M5 dataset with Granite Time Series - Few-shot fine tuning, evaluation, and visualization

 ### About this workshop